XamarinUniversity/build2018-labs/lab1/README.md

 ### Initialize the FileEntryStore

 1. Add a method named `InitializeAsync` that returns a `Task`.
-This method will be used to initialize our **loadedNotes** field.
-It will be called from each method to ensure we've read our initial data store.
+This method will be used to initialize the **loadedNotes** field.
+It will be called from each method to ensure the data has been loaded prior to doing anything else.

 2. Check the **loadedNotes** field for `null`.
 If it is not initialized, call the `ReadDataAsync` method to get the `IEnumerable` of notes.